SheCodesAus/she-codes-crowdfunding-api-project-KayeDante89/readme.md

 ​
 - Project
   - [X] Limit who can create
-  - [ ] Limit who can retrieve -- Not neccessary
+  - [ ] Limit who can retrieve -- Not necessary
   - [X] Limit who can update
   - [X] Limit who can delete
 - Pledge
   - [X] Limit who can create
-  - [ ] Limit who can retrieve -- Not neccessary
+  - [ ] Limit who can retrieve -- Not necessary
   - [X] Limit who can update
   - [X] Limit who can delete
 - User
-  - [ ] Limit who can retrieve -- Not neccessary
+  - [ ] Limit who can retrieve -- Not necessary
   - [X] Limit who can update
   - [X] Limit who can delete
 ​